alpiepho/coursera_go_classes/alpiepho/Course2/week3/Quiz.md

 1 point

-Define the method so that its receiver type is the data type of interest.
+X - Define the method so that its receiver type is the data type of interest.

 Define the method inside the data type definition.